Duugu/SkuMapper/README.txt

 ------------------------------------------------
 Release notes

+r3.4
+	- Added a bunch of missing creature, quest, item, and object data for phase 3 & 4 from Questie.

 r3.3
 	- Fixed an issue with the new Blizzard options panel and key bindings.
 	- Changed the map file format.